Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Polka Dot Plants From Cuttings

 Polka dot plants grow readily from cuttings.
-The best time is in the spring or summer when the plants are actively growing.
+The best time to take cuttings is in the spring or summer when the plants are actively growing.
 Make a 4 – 5 inch cutting from a stem and remove the leaves from the bottom half.
 You can use rooting hormone if you wish but it is not necessary.
 Gently press the cutting into pre-moistened soil in a container.
 I like to water soil before I plant my cuttings because if I water afterwards, the soil and the cutting tend to float out of the container.

 Keep the soil moist.
 Your cutting should start to grow roots in about a week.
 You can tell that it is growing roots because you will see new foliage.
 Plants without roots cannot grow new leaves.